 If you’re like us and can’t commit to the full 3 days, here’s a little insight on how to resell your Coachella ticket.

 First of all, you’ll be astonished at how much people are willing to drop for a wristband.
-This was our first time selling passes so we played it safe at first.
-We posted on the official Coachella Facebook event page and we started at $150 each I believe?
-Boy let me tell you, I’ve never been so popular in my life ever!
-Notifications were pouring in, I had people messaging me with offers left right and center and this was all within a few minutes time.
-Seeing that, I put my Business Degree to use.
+This was our first time selling passes, so we played it safe at first.
+We posted on the official Coachella Facebook event page and we started at ~$150 USD each.
+Boy let me tell you, I’ve never been so popular in my life!
+Notifications were pouring in, I had people messaging me with offers left, right, and center, and this was all within a few minutes time.